viswa2/DevOps/aws-fundamentals/README.md

 `Saving Plans:`

 AWS offers Savings Plans for several compute services, including Amazon EC2.
-Amazon EC2 Savings Plans enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
-This term commitment results in savings of up to 72% over On-Demand costs.
+Amazon EC2 Savings Plans enable you to reduce your compute costs by committing to a consistent amount of compute usage for a `1-year or 3-year term.
+This term commitment results in savings of up to 72% over On-Demand costs`.

 Any usage up to the commitment is charged at the discounted Savings Plan rate (for example, $10 an hour).
 Any usage beyond the commitment is charged at regular On-Demand rates.